fradamt/ssf/high_level/README.md

 ## General Rules Used in Writing this High-Level Specification

 1. Add a field to `NodeState` only if it cannot be computed from the others.
+2. Use the `int` type for any number.
+Avoid limited-size types as these are for lower-level specifications.

 ## Formal Semantics [WIP]